girish193/BFS-point-robot/README.md

 ## Run Code

-Open the file "4x4 puzzle with tracking.py" in an IDE (Spyder, VS Code etc) of your choice.
-Enter input of your choice.
+Open the file "bfs.py" in an IDE (Spyder, VS Code etc) of your choice.
+Enter valid input such that point does not lie in obstacle space or outside of workspace.
+For invalid inputs it exits with invalid input prompt.

 ## Description
-This code aims at solving 15 puzzle problem with BFS.
-All the nodes corresponding with different positions of the blank tile are explored until a goal is found.
+This code aims at implementing BFS for a point robot to solve a given map.
+All the nodes corresponding with different points (x,y) on the map are explored until a goal is found.

 ## Dependencies
 * python -version 3
 * Numpy
+* sys
-* copy
+* matplotlib
 * time

 ## Function Descriptions